Iam54r1n4/Gordafarid/pkg/net/protocol/gordafarid/cipher_conn/README.md

 ### Cipher Connection
-- The `cipher_conn` package provides encrypted connection using the AEAD cipher.
+- The `cipher_conn` package provides encrypted connections using an AEAD cipher.
+Supported ciphers are `ChaCha20-Poly1305`, `AES-256-GCM`, `AES-192-GCM`, and `AES-128-GCM`, which can be specified in the config file.
 - The Gordafarid protocol uses this package for communication after the client's `Initial Greeting`.

 - ### Encrypted Packet Schema: